 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-Unfortunately, extensive deforestation in this region has greatly diminished the forest resources.
+Unfortunately, extensive deforestation in their region has greatly diminished the forest resources.
 As a result, most of the Bauria are now settled farmers.
-Their primary crops include maize, millet, cucumbers, cotton, wild rice, lentils and barley.
+Their primary crops include maize, millet, cucumbers, cotton, wild rice, lentils, and barley.
 Some of the Bauria have lost their land and now earn a living as hired laborers.
 Many of them have found jobs clearing forests or repairing roads.
 Since the Bauria do not weave cloth, make pottery, or work with metals, they are dependent on trade to obtain these types of items.
 The Bauri mark their village boundaries by tying bundles of grass to trees along the paths.
 Each village usually contains between three and forty families.
 The villagers live in houses that are set far apart from each other.
 Most of the houses are built on hills with their fields surrounding them.
 Most villages also have some land that is reserved for community use.

-What are Their Beliefs?
+What Are Their Beliefs?

 The Bauri are animists (believe that non-living objects have spirits) who have been heavily influenced by Hinduism.
 In fact, most of their Hindu and animistic practices have been so intertwined that it is difficult to separate them.
 Ancestor worship (worshiping the spirits of deceased relatives) is also quite popular.
 The village shamans (priests) attempt to appease the gods and mud idols by making sacrifices to them on stone altars.
 They also practice totemism, where they worship the spirit of a certain animal that is also the emblem of their people.
 The red-backed heron is the totem for the Bauri people.

-What are Their Needs?
+What Are Their Needs?

 There is a need for Christian believers who are filled with the fruit of the Holy Spirit to share God's love with the Bauri people.
 Prayer is the first step toward seeing them reached with the truth of the gospel.